anirudh14397/Netflix-Data-Analysis-and-Exploration/README.md

 # Netflix-Data-Analysis-and-Exploration

-##Goal: Exploratory data analysis and visualisation of Netflix data to find insights which help in taking data driven decisions.
+**Goal**: Exploratory data analysis and visualisation of Netflix data to find insights which help in taking data driven decisions.

-##Insights:
+**Insights:**
   There are more Movies than TV shows on Netflix.
 In fact, movies are approximately double of TV Shows.
   Most number of Movies were added in 2019 whereas most of the TV Shows were added in 2019 & 2020.
   United States have the most number of content followed by India.